SmartThingsCommunity/webrtc-tutorial/step_4/STEP_4.md

 app.use('/schema', schemaRouter)
 ```

-### Handlers
+## Handlers

-Create and register handlers with the Schema Connector to handle important events from SmartThings.
+Create and register handlers with the Schema connector to handle important events from SmartThings.

-#### Discovery
+### Discovery

 Create a handler for discovery.
 This will get called when our application is installed.
-(We can
-proactively add devices as well but we won't do that yet.)

-Make a `handlers` directory in `src/lib` and create a file called `discovery.js` in it.
+Make a `handlers` directory in your `src/lib` directory and create a file called `discovery.js` with the following contents:

 ```js
 const { deviceId, deviceProfile } = require('../utils')